COURAGE

 I believe in the saying, “Nice Guys Finish Last.”
 This is a saying by Leo Durocher, manager of the Brooklyn Dodgers.
 He was commenting on players from the New York Yankees.
 The inference is that if you’re too nice, you will lose.
 I believe this statement to be true because I believe in the complete phrase.
 Nice guys finish last only because they put others first.
 They add value to other people’s lives by turning away from their innate selfishness and turning toward looking for ways of helping others.

-“People may see your deeds as having ulterior motives, but do them anyway,” is one of my favourite quotes from Mother Teresa.
+One of my favourite quotes from Mother Teresa is, “People may see your deeds as having ulterior motives, but do them anyway.”

 I enjoy helping others, and I look for opportunities to take action as a leader.
 My reward is not money or acknowledgment but the ability to contribute and add value to another person’s life.
 There have been many detractors in my life, thinking that the sole purpose of my actions is to promote what I do.
 I cannot change their opinion.
 All I can do is seek these opportunities to take action and make a positive change.
 This is my focus.
 This is my purpose.